 Below are generalized details regarding project areas.
+This section serves to ensure that projects are complete and that applications cover whole Census Block Groups, a safeguard to ensure universal coverage.
 Additional details may be found within Section 2.4.3.